Chokseys2022/Frontend/README.md

 - **Manage Blogs:** Administrators can view blog content, and add blog posts.
 - **Word Search:** Users can search for the definition of words using an integrated dictionary API.

+## Usage

+- Visit the homepage to get started.
+- Use the navigation links to explore different sections of the blog.
+- Read detailed content for each blog category by clicking on the respective links.
+- Administrators can access the management page to manage blog content.
+- Users can search for word definitions using the integrated dictionary.

 ## Technologies Used

 - **React:** A JavaScript library for building user interfaces.